 - An OEM may not have any ongoing relationship with a purchaser once they've bought a device creating challenges on the monitoring and updating of security elements and with that an inability to be responsible. - The issue of explicit vs implicit control of devices was raised as a key area for OEMs to manage.
-Explicit control is where the OEM has control of the device and implicit control is where another actor has control of the device to manage electricity demand or price. - Allowing integration with OEM systems, and potentially ceding control of their devices to a third party, introduces operational/reputational risk to OEMs. - In general, every smart grid device which is either producing energy or consuming energy could be used as a vector to destabilize the connected grid, and therefore OEMs should be assessed in line with the real risk of this device rather than foist cyber security obligations onto OEMs when utilities may not have their 'house in order'. - Any variations in cyber security obligations and standards between jurisdictions creates cost.
-There are jurisdictions which are creating and enforcing obligations on OEMs but with no commensurate price recovery mechanism. - A high focus on product security should start at the very beginning of the product development lifecycle, including consideration of the principles of security by design and security by default. - There needs to be an industry discussion on cybersecurity, although OEMs are typically sceptical that this can occur cross-jurisdiction.
+Explicit control is where the OEM has control of the device and implicit control is where another actor has control of the device to manage electricity demand or price. - Allowing integration with OEM systems, and potentially ceding control of their devices to a third party, introduces operational/reputational risk to OEMs. - In general, every smart grid device which is either producing energy or consuming energy could be used as a vector to destabilize the connected grid, and therefore OEMs should be assessed in line with the real risk of this device rather than foist cybersecurity obligations onto OEMs when utilities may not have their 'house in order'. - Any variations in cybersecurity obligations and standards between jurisdictions creates cost.
+There are jurisdictions which are creating and enforcing obligations on OEMs but with no commensurate price recovery mechanism. - A high focus on product security should start at the very beginning of the product development lifecycle, including consideration of the principles of security by design and security by default.